 Not all costs are useful in decision-making.
 Relevant costs refer to those that will differ between different alternatives.
-Irrelevant costs are those that will not cause any difference when choosing one alternative over another.
+Irrelevant costs are those that will not cause any difference.

 Non-routine decisions include: make or buy a product component, accept or reject a special order, sell or process further, add or drop a product line, and optimum product combination.